David-Honisch/LC2Navigator2024/LC2Navigator2024/readme.md

 It is a News Links Grabbing system based on NodeJS Javascript SQLite.
 Different technologies used like electron, nodejs, sql, sqlite, html5, jquery and many more...

-I�ve build an windows artifact and windows installer only in 64 Bit.
+A windows and linux x64 Bit build artifact created and uploaded.
+Microsoft Windows Installer build and uploaded.
-32 Bit is not longer supported.
+- 32 Bit is not longer supported.

 There are different "Plugins" with a different technology stack.